graphql-compose/graphql-compose.github.io/docs/guide-mongoose.md

 ---
 id: guide-mongoose
-title: Generate types from Mongoose Models
+title: [WIP] Generate types from Mongoose Models
 ---

 Lets get into the CUD in the CRUD..